-Sleep Apnea Treatments in Phoenix
+Sleep Apnea

+If you suspect you have sleep apnea, you may be a candidate for a simple oral appliance that will help you breathe easily again.
 It’s difficult to know for sure if sleep apnea is the cause of your exhaustion and unhealthy body, but we can help.
-Sleep apnea treatment in Phoenix, AZ begins with a phone call to Dr. Cavendish.
+Sleep apnea treatment in North Phoenix, AZ, & Paradise Valley begins with a phone call to Dr. Cavendish.

 After diagnosis and treatment, you can expect the following benefits: more restful sleep, a healthier, more energetic body, a reduced risk of serious health concerns, like heart disease, diabetes, and stroke, and a happier partner, who has probably also been struggling to sleep!
+Sleep apnea is a serious condition where you stop breathing repeatedly at night, but we can help.
+Call 602-482-2785 today and get help quickly!

 Know the First Signs of Sleep Apnea